Abrasion in Children

-An abrasion is a scrape on your child's skin.
-It may happen when his or her skin rubs against a rough surface.
+An abrasion is a wound on your child's skin.
+Abrasions usually happen when his or her skin rubs against a rough surface.
 Examples of an abrasion include rug burn, a skinned elbow, or road rash.
-Abrasions can be many shapes and sizes.
+Abrasions can be deep or shallow.
 The wound may hurt, bleed, bruise, or swell.

 Return to the emergency department if: